frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ln -s /path/to/workingdir/keyboard-firmware/kyria-rsthd-prime .
 qmk compile -kb splitkb/kyria/rev1 -km kyria-rsthd-prime
 ```
- or for rev3, change the last line to:
+or for rev3 with a Liatris controller, change the last line to:

 ```
-qmk compile -kb splitkb/kyria/rev3 -km kyria-rsthd-prime
+qmk compile -e CONVERT_TO=liatris -kb splitkb/kyria/rev3 -km kyria-rsthd-prime
 ```

 ### RSTHD variants and similar layouts